Clubs and Organizations

 Honors Societies

+Pi Epsilon is the National Environmental Honors Society.
 Pi Epsilon’s first chapter and National Office was founded by a group of Environmental Sciences Ph.D. students at Wright State University in 2003.
 Pi Epsilon promotes the study of environmental sciences through recognition of exemplary scholarly and professional activity at both the undergraduate and graduate levels.
 Environmental science is understood to be the study of our environment and all stressors acting on it: chemical, physical, and biological.
 The society seeks to promote interdisciplinary studies and foster interactions between industry and academia to further the study of environmental science.

 Criteria for Membership

-with a cumulative GPA of at least 3.30.
+- Have a cumulative GPA of at least 3.30 out of 4.00

 Organization Contact

-Pi Epsilon EOS Honors Society
+Pi Epsilon Honors Society EOS Contacts

 - Sophie Taddeo, PhD